 What Increases Homocysteine?

 The main cause of elevated homocysteine is usually B-Vitamin deficiency.
 Specifically, B6, B9 (folate) and B12.
-Deficiency in these B vitamins can be the result of poor dietary habits or genetic mutations, such as the relatively common MTHFR gene mutations which impact correct folate metabolism and utilization.
+Deficiency in these B vitamins can be the result of poor dietary habits or genetic mutations, such as the relatively common MTHFR gene mutations which impact correct folate metabolism and utilisation.
 Common genetic mutations are why it’s so important to ensure correct supplementation when considering a B-Vitamin.
 Most common B-complex supplements on the market today contain cheap synthetic forms of B vitamins that are not readily (if at all) absorbed by people with these common genetic mutations, as their bodies don’t produce the enzymes crucial to their metabolism.
-This is why myBrainCo. uses the highest quality ‘active’ form of B-Vitamins in their Energize formula, effectively bypassing the need for enzymatic breakdown, as the B vitamin is already in its active form, ready to be used by the body.
-This negates any potential impact by common genetic mutations.

 Other factors associated with elevated homocysteine levels include:

 - A family history of elevated blood homocysteine.

 - Age – Blood homocysteine levels rise with age in both men and women.